-- b) No capital is available from domestic or international capital markets due to real or perceived risks associated with investments in the applicable geographic area where the project activity is implemented.
-This may be demonstrated, for example, by the credit rating of the country or other investment reports from recognized sources (e.g., country investment grade or country risk reports). - 2) Information barriers, for example: - a) Lack of awareness of financial and non-financial benefits for final users6 - b) Low acceptance of new or alternative practices, services, or products associated with the project activity in the relevant sector due to lack of knowledge7 - 3) Institutional barriers, for example: - a) The investor is not the beneficiary of financial or non-financial benefits (e.g., cost savings) associated with implementation of the project activity.8 - b) Decentralized corporate structures that treat energy costs as an overhead instead of direct costs provide little incentive for organizational units to reduce energy use.
+- 1) Financial barriers, other than insufficient financial returns as analyzed in Step 3 (investment analysis), for example: - a) Similar activities have only been implemented with grants or other noncommercial financing terms.
+Similar activities are defined as activities that rely on broadly similar technologies or practices, are of a similar scale, take place in a comparable regulatory environment, and are undertaken in the applicable geographic area. - b) No capital is available from domestic or international capital markets due to real or perceived risks associated with investments in the applicable geographic region where the project activity is implemented.
+This may be demonstrated, for example, by the credit rating of the country or other investment reports from recognized sources (e.g., country investment grade or country risk reports). - 2) Information barriers, for example: - a) Lack of awareness of financial and non-financial benefits for final users7 - b) Low acceptance of new or alternative practices, services, or products associated with the project activity in the relevant sector due to lack of knowledge8 - 3) Institutional barriers, for example: - a) The investor is not the beneficiary of financial or non-financial benefits (e.g., cost savings) associated with implementation of the project activity.9 - b) Decentralized corporate structures that treat energy costs as an overhead instead of direct costs provide little incentive for organizational units to reduce energy use.

-Note - The applicable methodology may identify other barriers (e.g., technological barriers) specific to the project activity and/or region where the project activity is implemented.
+Note - The applicable methodology may identify other barriers specific to the project activity and/or region where the project activity is implemented.